 Andrew is a clinical social worker, psychotherapist, and co-Director of North Seattle Therapy & Counseling, where he specializes in climate-informed therapy.
 He is also the founder of Climate & Mind (www.climateandmind.org), a project dedicated to gathering and disseminating resources related to climate psychology to clinicians, the media, and the public.
 As part of this project, he has provided lectures and seminars on climate mental health, and has been interviewed and featured in a range of newspaper articles, television stories, and podcasts about climate psychology.

-Austin is a core team lead for Sunrise Movement's national video network and helps train young climate activists and filmmakers across the country.
-Austin organizes with 350 Seattle as one of their Artful Activism leads, sparking interest, conversation and action through banners, installations, music, photography and film.
-While at WWU, he discovered his passion for the environment and incorporated it into his studies.
-Standing Rock truly galvanized him.
-He and a few students came back from Oceti Sakowin with ideas for creating their own climate organization.
-The organization, Students for the Salish Sea, grew quickly.
-Within one year the group grew from just a few students in Bellingham to a coalition of student groups across the US and Canada.
+Austin is a core team lead for Sunrise Movement's national video network where he helps train young climate activists and filmmakers.
+Austin organizes with 350 Seattle as an Artful Activism lead, sparking interest, conversation and action through banners, installations, music, photography and film.
+At WWU, Austin discovered his passion for the environment, incorporating it into his studies, and Standing Rock truly galvanized him.
+He and fellow students came back from Oceti Sakowin with ideas for a climate organization, Students for the Salish Sea.
+It grew quickly from just a few students in Bellingham to a coalition of student groups across the US and Canada.

 Climate Action Families a 501(c)(3) serves as the non-profit host for Talk Climate.
 Climate Action Families provides a way for the entire family to work together, in community, to explore and become proficient in climate justice work.

 Our vision is a healthy planet, with clean air, water, and food for all.
 We help each other develop our skills to make us better advocates, family members, and community members so we can achieve our vision, live the lives we desire, and ensure the skills are passed on to future generations.